make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

-- Here are are some typical results.
-- ..._plots of N random points on a sphere, various seeds, various N_...
 - The reason this trick works
   is due to a rather surprizing result for the surface area of a [spherical segment](./spherical-segment.html):